 How Do Boilers Work?

 To put it simply, boilers work by heating water by either an electric or gas heat source.
 Depending on the boiler you have, this heat source could be propane, oil, or natural gas, that will burn inside an insulated chamber.
-This steam that this creates then circulates within radiators inside your home.
+The steam that this creates then circulates within radiators inside your home.
 Boilers will create consistent heat throughout your home, as they rely on radiant heat.
 This is great for warming your home or workspace throughout the colder months.

 What Are The Different Types of Boilers?